TBD54566975/incubation-wallet-rendering/CONTRIBUTING.md

 ## Development Prerequisites

-TODO: This section will be expanded later.
+TODO @andorsk: This section will be expanded later.

 ## Communications

+TODO @andorsk: To fill out later

 ## Discussions